jcramem/MechaCar_Statistical_Analysis/README.md

 ## Summary Statistics on Suspension Coils

-The next analysis was a test of suspension coil weight capacities to determine if the manufacturing process was consistent across production lots.
+The next analysis were tests of suspension coil weight capacities to determine if the manufacturing process was consistent across production lots.
 The results of the analysis are as follows:

-### Summary Statistics on Suspension Coils
+### Test 1: All Lots

 ![PSI_Total_Summary](/PSI_Total_Summary.png).